richardRadli/Multi_Phase_Deep_Random_Neural_Network/README.md

 #### STORAGE_ROOT:
 - Adjust this path to the location where you want to save project outputs and other data generated during the execution of the project.

-### Create Necessary Folders
+### 3. Create necessary folders
 Run the __data_paths.py__ script.
 This will create all the required folders based on the paths specified in the configuration.

-### Download Datasets
+### 4. Download and place datasets
-Obtain the necessary datasets and place them into the DATASET_ROOT directory as specified in your updated configuration
+Obtain the necessary datasets and place them into the DATASET_ROOT directory as specified in your updated configuration.

 ## Usage
 ### Setting Up Configuration Files